mauzeh/mauzeh.github.io/_posts/2014-02-03-why-mongodb-isnt-everything.markdown

 To put it lightly, relational databases are not easy to scale.
 With *sharding*, MongoDB attempts to provide an alternative for this problem.
 However, sharding is often implemented wrongly:

 1. A wrong shard key is chosen, which is an expensive mistake to fix.
 2. Sharding is applied too late in the database scaling process.
-If the database is already running at or near full capacity, then a number of time-intensive tasks is required to move into a distributed data storage mechanism.
+If the database is already running at or near full capacity, then it is much more difficult to move into a distributed data storage mechanism.

 **Performance**